 - Two aspects of Regulation 28 which are considered somewhat restrictive.
 The first is the maximum permitted level of exposure to equities; this is currently 75%, and considered too conservative for younger investors.
 The second is the permitted level of exposure to offshore assets; this is currently just 30% (5% in Africa and 25% in the rest of the world).

-- Pension fund legislation is designed to ensure that payments to pension funds, retirement annuities and pension and provident funds is ultimately for the benefit of the general tax payer and then his or her beneficiaries.
-In terms of the rules of retirement funds, you, the investor are not therefore at liberty to bequeath the proceeds of any retirement fund to a neighbour, your personal instructor, or even to a charity if you have dependents.
+- Pension fund legislation is designed to ensure that payments to pension funds, retirement annuities, provident funds and preservation funds is ultimately for the benefit of the member and then his or her beneficiaries.
+In terms of the rules of retirement funds, you, the investor don’t have freedom of testation.
+Therefore, you are not at liberty to bequeath the proceeds of any retirement fund to a neighbour, your personal instructor, or even to a charity if you have dependents.
+You can nominate these people but that does not mean that they will ultimately be awarded a benefit by the trustees.
 It is the responsibility of the trustees of the fund concerned to ensure that family members who depended on you while you were alive receive the benefit of your fund after your death.

 - Members of retirement annuity funds may only retire from the fund before the age of 55 in the event of ill health or disability.
 Medical or other evidence will be requested by the trustees of the fund, confirming that the member is incapable of working in his or her current occupation.
 Such evidence is required to be supplied at the cost of the member.

 - A member can withdraw from the retirement annuity fund before retirement if the fund value is less than R 7 000 or if the member formally emigrates.

 - Retirement annuity funds may not be ceded to a third party or offered as security for a loan.